lis725/DSCI-441-Project-repo/README.md

 models/mask_model.joblib
 ```

 If deploying on Streamlit Community Cloud, make sure `requirements.txt`, `app/streamlit_app.py`, and `models/mask_model.joblib` are included in the GitHub repository.
-If the model file is too large for GitHub, use Git LFS or retrain a smaller final model.